This Day In Music: March 19

 March 19, 1982 ~ Heavy metal guitarist Randy Rhoads passed away in Leesburg, Florida, USA ~ Classically trained.
 Influential heavy metal guitarist, helpful in establishing neoclassical metal as a genre.
 Member of Quiet Riot.
 Closely associated with Ozzy Osbourne, present on the Blizzard Of Ozz album and especially noted for the riffs on Crazy Train and Mr Crowley ~ Rhoads was born in 1956

 March 19, 1981 ~ Hudson Woodbridge, commonly known as Chicago blues guitarist, pianist, singer, songwriter Tampa Red, passed away in Chicago, Illinois, USA ~ Known for his single-string slide style.
 Influenced Big Bill Broonzy, Robert Nighthawk, Muddy Waters, Elmore James, Mose Allison.
-Best known for recordings such as Anna Lou Blues, Black Angel Blues, Crying Won't Help You, It Hurts Me Too and Love Her With A Feeling ~ Whittaker was born in 1904
+Best known for recordings such as Anna Lou Blues, Black Angel Blues, Crying Won't Help You, It Hurts Me Too and Love Her With A Feeling ~ Woodbridge was born in 1904

 March 19, 1978 ~ Lenka Kripac, mononymously known as indie pop singer, actress Lenka, born in Bega, Australia ~ Daughter of jazz trumpeter Jiri Kripac.
 Recorded over half a dozen albums, starting with the eponymous Lenka album in 2008.
 Her debut album included her best known song, The Show which would later be used in numerous advertisements and in the 2011 film Moneyball

 March 19, 1977 ~ Jazz, dixieland pianist Armand Hug passed away in New Orleans, Louisiana, USA ~ Played professionaly from age 13 onwards, mostly as a solo pianist in local clubs.
-Did not record until the early 1950s, debuting with the eponymous Armand Hug album in 1951.
+Did not record until the early-1950s, debuting with the eponymous Armand Hug album in 1951.
 Has also worked with Harry Shields, the New Orleans Owls, Sharkey Bonano ~ Hug was born in 1910

 March 19, 1973 ~ Drummer Brant Bjork born in Palm Springs, California, USA ~ Important figure in stoner rock.
 Best known as co-founding member, drummer of stoner rock band Kyuss, remaining with the band through 1994.
 Present on the band's first three albums, Wretch, Blues For The Red Sun, and Welcome To The Sky.
 Bjork has also worked with Fu Manchu, Mondo Generator, Vista Chino, and the stoner rock power trio Stöner.
 Has also recorded over a dozen solo albums, starting with Jalamanta released in 1999